DEFRA/defra-map/docs/api/segment.md

 ### `items` (**array[[segmentItem](./segment-item.md)]**)

 An array of `segmentItem` objects.
+Segment items are displayed as a radio group.

 ### `parentIds` (**array[string]**)